 …George and his wife were invited to a dinner party hosted by Janet Gaynor and her husband, where he was introduced to Hedy Lamarr, best described here in an audiobook excerpt.
 The next day, he phoned Lamarr (who had written her private number of Antheil’s windshield in lipstick) and met her several times, eventually creating a “radio-directed” torpedo, utilizing the synchronization aspects of the pianola rolls (a la [Ballet] Méchanique) to force the radio frequencies guiding the torpedoes to hop frequencies, thereby eluding detection from enemy forces.
 A patent was granted, but it wasn’t utilized at the time, nor did Lamarr and Antheil earn any royalties from it.

 Using this household novelty, the pianola, in a brand new way for his music, along with a chance meeting of Lamarr, resulted in the concept of frequency hopping, which was developed as a secure radio communication system in World War II and is the basis of Wi-Fi and Bluetooth technology today.
-To learn more about Lamarr and Antheil’s invention, be sure to tune in to “Bombshell” this Friday, May 18 at 9 p.m. on PBS (check local listings) or watch online beginning May 19.
+To learn more about Lamarr and Antheil’s invention, be sure to watch the fullfilm, “Bombshell,” online.

 To read more about George Antheil’s life and music, read the full version of this blog on WNET’s Soundwaves.